Oslo Freedom Forum: Notable guest speakers

-The diversity of speakers at the forum reflects its multidisciplinary format and its emphasis on fostering meaningful dialogue across borders and sectors.
-OFF’s programming is designed not only to raise awareness about global authoritarianism but to bring together the voices that are shaping the future of freedom.
-By blending thought leadership with lived experience—from boardrooms to prisons—the forum continues to serve as a meeting point for those working to defend civil liberties in every part of the world.

 Awards

 Václav Havel Prize

 The Václav Havel International Prize for Creative Dissent was set up in 2012 to honor artists who creatively fight back against authoritarian regimes through art.
 The inaugural 2012 recipients included Aung San Suu Kyi.

 2013 recipients were Syrian cartoonist Ali Ferzat, North Korean democracy activist Park Sang Hak, and Cuban civil society group Ladies in White—represented by their leader Berta Soler.

 2023 recipients were Nicaraguan political cartoonist Pedro X. Molina; Ugandan novelist Kakwenza Rukirabashaija; and a third prize shared by conductor Yuriy Kerpatenko and illustrator Mariia Loniuk.

 Thulani Maseko Justice Prize

 The Thulani Maseko Justice Prize was established in 2023 by the Human Rights Foundation (HRF) in partnership with the Thulani Maseko Foundation to honor the legacy of the late Swazi human rights lawyer and democracy advocate, Thulani Maseko.
 The prize recognizes courageous human rights lawyers who risk, or have risked, their lives and freedom to defend the rule of law and democracy in countries ruled by authoritarian regimes.

 Maseko was known for pioneering public interest, human rights, and constitutional litigation in Eswatini, Africa’s last absolute monarchy.
 He dedicated his career to ensuring that dissidents and ordinary citizens caught in the kingdom’s justice system had adequate legal representation and a fair trial.
 He was assassinated on 21 January 2023, just hours after King Mswati III publicly threatened deadly violence against those who opposed his absolute rule.

 In 2024, the prize was awarded posthumously to Russian opposition leader Alexei Navalny.
 His widow, democracy advocate Yulia Navalnaya, accepted the award on his behalf at a ceremony during the Oslo Freedom Forum.